 The link will prompt you to create your own copy.

 - Christmas Movie Round

 - Christmas Charades, Pictionary or Act It Out

 Let me know you if you use it!

 22 *Insert Word* Bingo

 Like the traditional game of bingo?

-You will need cards and a dabber but unlike the normal game, you put on a TV show, film or maybe a crap political speech that currently happens daily and using your pre-arranged bingo boards you cross off words as they’re said.
+You will need cards and a dabber but unlike the normal game, you put on a TV show, film or maybe a crap political speech that currently happens daily and using your pre-arranged bingo boards you cross off words as they are said.

-We used to do this at uni during party leader televised talks.
+We used to do this at uni during election party leader televised talks.
 Aye, I’m cool.

 How to win